freeradical13/freeradical13.github.io/index.md

 The [Ileum][] is the third part of the small intestine which absorbs any remaining Vitamin B12, bile acids, ions and most water.

 The ileum connects to the [large intestine][] (including the colon, cecum, and rectum) at a T-shaped junction.
 One branch of the T junction leads to the cecum which ferments some ingested material and includes an extension called the [appendix][] which may have symbiotic microorganisms.
 The other branch of the T junction leads to the [colon][] which completes the recovery of most water and leads to the remains of digestion called [feces][] to the rectum.
 The [rectum][] is the end of the large intestine where feces are stored until expulsion.
-A sphincter at the end of the rectum controls expulsion through the [anus][].
+A sphincter at the end of the rectum controls expulsion of feces through the [anus][].

+The collection of microorganisms living in and on the body is called the [microbiome][] and some bacteria in the intestines help produce nutrients.

 ##### Bile Acid